GrigorovBore/cloudops-iac-lab/README.md

 └── CloudWatch Dashboard
 ```

-- Security Groups: Security Groups are intentionally omitted because this project does not deploy compute resources.
+- Security Groups are not included because this project does not deploy compute resources.
 They would normally be attached to EC2 instances, load balancers, or databases.
-- CloudWatch: In this project are used two fundamental CloudWatch resource types - CloudWatch Log Group and CloudWatch Dashboard.
+- CloudWatch: This project uses two fundamental CloudWatch resource types: - CloudWatch Log Group and CloudWatch Dashboard.
 CloudWatch Alarm is not included since the VPC has no running workload and does not yet have a meaningful application metric to alarm on.

 ---